stackrox/collector/docs/references.md

 networking usage.
 See the corresponding [Afterglow](design-overview.md#Afterglow) section for more details.
 The default is true.

-* `ROX_COLLECTOR_SET_CURL_VERBOSE`: Sets verbose mode and debug callback for curl, when loading kernel objects.
-The default is false.

 * `ROX_NETWORK_DROP_IGNORED`: Ignore connections with configured protocol and port pairs (at the moment only `udp/9`).
 The default is true.